Instant Pot Applesauce

 Can You Freeze Applesauce

 Yes, you sure can freeze applesauce.
 Place in an airtight container and leave room for the applesauce to expand as it freezes.
-You can store it up to three months.
+You can store it for up to three months.
 Then when ready thaw in the fridge the night before.

 Give this Instant Pot applesauce recipe a try today!

-If you love apples than you will want to try my delicious Instant Pot Apple Dump Cake, it is to die for delish!
+If you love apples then you will want to try my delicious Instant Pot Apple Dump Cake, it is to die for delish!
 Living the hectic parent life?
-Try out my incredible Instant Pot Freezer Meal 30 Day Meal Challenge, it is a life saver!
+Try out my incredible Instant Pot Freezer Meal 30 Day Meal Challenge, it is a lifesaver!

 - Peel, core, and slice the apples.

 - Using a vegetable peeler, peel 1 slice of lemon peel.
 Juice the same lemon.

 - Add the water, cinnamon stick, the lemon peel, fresh lemon juice, and brown sugar to instant pot and stir to combine.
 Add apples and toss to mix

 - Close the lid, make sure it’s in the sealing position and turn toggle to seal.